Keto blueberry donuts. That’s right; you read that correctly. These low-carb donuts are bursting with blueberries and the perfect amount of sweetness.

 Unlike their sugar-filled counterparts, these are filled with actual blueberries and not “blueberry flavored bits.”

 It’s almost guaranteed to silence your sweet tooth!

 How To Make Blueberry Keto Donuts

-I like to use an electric mixer to make sure the batter is well mixed but you can absolutely do this by hand.
+I like to use an electric mixer with a large mixing bowl to ensure the batter is well mixed, but you can also do this by hand.

-To easily add the batter into the donut molds I recommend using a pastry bag or making a makeshift one out of a large ziplock bag.
-Simply add the batter, twist the top closed and squeeze all of the batter to one corner of the bag, and cut off the corner.
+Simply add the batter to the prepared donut pans.
+To do so, simply seal the top closed and squeeze all of the batter to one corner of the bag, then cut off the corner.

 Sugar-free Sweetener Options

 Disclosure: Some of the links below are affiliate links, meaning at no additional cost to you, I will earn a commission if you click through and make a purchase.

 Regarding which sugar substitute to use for these keto blueberry cake donuts, I have a few recommendations.
 If you’re a regular reader of our site, you know I’m a huge fan of Lakanto Monk Fruit.

 This is because the texture of Lakanto is spot on, and there is barely any aftertaste.
 It is a monk fruit and erythritol blend.